automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tapuiasaurus.md

 # Tapuiasaurus
-## Description: A recently discovered titanosaur from South America.
+## A recently discovered titanosaur from South America.